simonhw/beekeeping/README.md

 ![Thank You page screenshot](assets/images/readme/thank-you-page.png)

 #### The 404 page
 - The customised 404 page is included in the root folder for fun.
-The cartoon beehive was edited in Adobe Photoshop to include two 4's in the Alegreya Sans font.
+The cartoon beehive was edited in Adobe Photoshop to include two 4s in the Alegreya Sans font.
 This gives the effect of '404' when combined with the hole in the beehive.

 ![404 Page Screenshot](assets/images/readme/404-page.png)

 #### Features To Be Implemented
-- Add mouse hover effect on laptop and dekstop screens: CSS styling will darken the two images at the bottom of index.html and display white text above the darkened area saying "*Learn more about courses*" and "*Browse our shop*" respectively for both images.
+- Add mouse hover effect on laptop and desktop screens: CSS styling will darken the two images at the bottom of index.html and display white text above the darkened area saying "*Learn more about courses*" and "*Browse our shop*" respectively for both images.
 - Update the form to allow more than one person to be registered in the same submission.
 - Upgrade the Courses page to allow direct booking of and payment for available courses.
 - Upgrade the Shop page to allow direct ordering and payment via the website.

 ### Accessibility
 When creating this website, I kept accessibility in mind by:
-- Using semantic html elements throughout the website.
+- Using semantic HTML elements throughout the website.
 - Using colours with good contrast to the background.
-- Including clearly descriptive alt attributes for all images on the site.
+- Including clear and descriptive alt attributes for all images on the site.
 - Using aria labels to describe the actions that would be taken when interacting with links that contain no text.
 These can be found in the two image links at the bottom of index.html, in the phone number and email address links in courses.html, and in the footer icons links on every page.

 ## Technologies Used